lookdeepu/PowerBIDemo/Power BI.md

 ● “Data is the new oil”

-● Bring math to your decision making
+● Bring computation to your decision making

 and science to your problem solving